Rear area postal service

 Late September 1918 - 12 October 1918: The Bergverwaltung within the 17th Army.

-The 2nd Army left VALENCIENNES at the beginning of October 1918.
-VALENCIENNES was included in the Lines of Communication area and then in the 17th Army's area of operations.
-The destruction of the mining installations could begin.
+The 2nd Army withdrew from VALENCIENNES at the beginning of October 1918.
+VALENCIENNES was subsequently incorporated into the Lines of Communication area and later fell within the 17th Army’s area of operations.
+This marked the beginning of the destruction of the mining installations.

-On 9th October, the directors and other French executives of the mining companies were sent to LIEGE with their families and their main archives.
+On 9 October, the directors and other French executives of the mining companies, along with their families and main archives, were relocated to LIEGE.

-On 12 October, Bergverwaltung 1 and Bergwerksdirektion ceased their activities in VALENCIENNES, the former moving to LIEGE and the latter to MONS.
-Unfortunately, no letters from this period are known to exist.
+On 12 October, Bergverwaltung 1 and the Bergwerksdirektion ceased their activities in VALENCIENNES, with the former relocating to LIEGE and the latter to MONS.
+Unfortunately, no letters from this period are known to have survived.